hxlnt/Resources/README.md

 ### Kinect
 - [3D Builder](https://msdn.microsoft.com/en-us/windows/hardware/mt561568.aspx): Video tutorials on how to use the Kinect v2 to scan and print 3D models.
+- [Developing with Kinect for Windows v2 on a Mac](https://blogs.msdn.microsoft.com/kinectforwindows/2014/07/28/developing-with-kinect-for-windows-v2-on-a-mac/): Microsoft's guide to installing Windows on a USB drive to do Kinect development on a Mac.
+(That may be the weirdest sentence ever typed!)
 - [Introduction à la Kinect V2 pour Windows](https://channel9.msdn.com/Blogs/Microsoft-D-veloppeurs-France/Introduction--la-Kinect-V2-pour-Windows) (French language): Une introduction aux caractéristiques de la Kinect V2 pour Windows.
 - [KinectPV2](https://github.com/ThomasLengeling/KinectPV2): Processing library for Kinect v2.
 - [LightBuzz Software: GitHub](https://github.com/LightBuzz): A great collection of Kinect projects and code, including Kinect-Drawing, Vitruvius, Kinect-Finger-Tracking, Kinect-2-CSV, and Kinect-HTML5.